 During month of March, DHD#10 shares with men and women aged 50 years and older the importance of having regular colorectal cancer screening tests.

 Colorectal cancer remains the nation’s second-leading cause of cancer-related deaths for men and women.
 Early detection is key to discovering cancer before a person experiences any signs or symptoms.
 Regular screenings save lives by identifying cancers when they are most curable and treatment is most likely to be successful.
-In Michigan in 2018, the American Cancer Society estimates there will be 4,510 cases of colorectal cancer and 1,670 deaths due to the disease.

 What Steps Can You Take Towards Prevention?